wtRinaldi/portfolio/content/blog/vue-vs-react.md

 ::Paragraph
 Front-end developers often find themselves in the position of choosing technologies for their projects.
-If you're making this decision, consider these advantages of Vue over React when making your decision.
+If you're making this decision, consider this advantage that Vue offers.
 ::

 ::ContentH2